tbrumbaugh5396/my-amazing-programming-language/perfect_programming_language.md

 Defining equivalences of equivalences can lead to exponential growth in structures

-Infinite hierarchies → you need lazy evaluation or truncation for tractable computation
+Infinite hierarchies $\to$ you need lazy evaluation or truncation for tractable computation

 ### 3. Strategies to Manage the Challenges